scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 in the KSTAR tokamak [Yun14]_ have hundreds of spatial channels and sample data on a microsecond time-scale, producing data streams upwards of 500 MB/sec.

-With ``Delta`` we aim to leverage advanced data analysis for near real-time decisions in experimental workflows.
-This use-case falls in between two other common data analysis workflows in fusion energy research, listed in table :ref:`timescale`.
-Real-time control systems for plasma engineering components require data on a millisecond time scale.
-The amounts of data provided by these algorithms is constrained by the processing time.
+``Delta`` aims to perform advanced data analysis in near real-time in order to inform decisions in experimental workflows.
+This use-case falls in between two other common data analysis workflows in fusion energy research, listed in Tab. :ref:`timescale`.
+Real-time control systems for plasma control require data on a millisecond time scale.
+This time scale is a hard constraint and limits the amount of data the algorithms can ingest.
 Post-shot batch analysis of measurements on the other hand serves scientific discovery.
 The data and the analysis methods are selected on a per-case basis.
 By providing timely analysis results of plasma measurements to the experimentalists, they can make more informed decisions about the next plasma shot.
-An example of workflows we want to accomodate is the ``optometrist`` algorithm.
-In a campaign at the TAE facility, it was run after each shot to adjust the configuration of the experiment for the next shot in order to improve overall fusion performance [Bal17]_.
+An experimental campaign at the TAE facility gives an example of the workflows ``Delta`` aims to accomodate.
+After each shot, measurements as well as scientists opinions were used as input for the ``optometrist`` algorithm which then suggested a configuration for the next shot with the overall aim to improve overall fusion performance [Bal17]_.
 With ``Delta`` we aim to provide a framework that allows to implement such advanced analysis workflows.